lambdabaa/dav/CONTRIBUTING.md

 1. Update `package.json` to reflect the new version.
 Use [semver](http://semver.org/) to help decide what new version number is best.
 2. Run `make shrinkwrap` to write changes to `package.json` through npm shrinkwrap.
+3. If there are changes to the public api, document them in the README.
+Then regenerate the `README.md` table of contents with `make toc`.
-3. Add a new entry to `HISTORY.md` with the new version number and a description of the changeset.
+4. Add a new entry to `HISTORY.md` with the new version number and a description of the changeset.
+Regenerate the `HISTORY.md` table of contents with `make toc`.
-4. Commit the changes to `package.json`, `npm-shrinkwrap.json`, and `HISTORY.md`.
+5. Commit the changes to `package.json`, `npm-shrinkwrap.json`, `HISTORY.md`, and (perhaps) `README.md`.
 Push to GitHub.
-5. Run `make clean && make` to generate the build outputs.
+6. Run `make clean && make` to generate the build outputs.
-6. Create a new GitHub release named `v.{MAJOR}.{MINOR}.{PATCH}` with a description of the changeset.
+7. Create a new GitHub release named `v.{MAJOR}.{MINOR}.{PATCH}` with a description of the changeset.
 Upload the freshly generated zipball.
-7. Run `npm publish`.
+8. Run `npm publish`.
-8. Write the updated binaries through [dav-bower](https://github.com/gaye/dav-bower) with a new git tag `v.{MAJOR}.{MINOR}.{PATCH}`.
+9. Write the updated binaries through [dav-bower](https://github.com/gaye/dav-bower) with a new git tag `v.{MAJOR}.{MINOR}.{PATCH}`.

 ### Related Material